Organisational Overview / Our most material issues

 affects our profitability.
 In the current financial

-year, for instance, the weakening of the rand
+year, for example, the weakening of the rand

 against the US dollar again improved our